cryptoGlance/cryptoGlance-web-app/README.md

 rigWatch
 ========

 Self-hosted, PHP-based frontend interface for cgminer, MPOS pools, and other APIs, all in one responsive UI.
+Protected with a login, but also offers a read-only/public view (if desired).

 Requirements:
 --